radiac/nanodjango/README.md

 Write a Django site in a single file, using views, models and admin, then automatically convert it to a full Django project when you're ready for it to grow.

-An alternative to Flask (see example below) and FastAPI (see our django-ninja example) - similar simple syntax, but with full access to Django's features such as the ORM, auth and admin site.
+An alternative to Flask (see example below) and FastAPI (with django-ninja support built in) - similar simple syntax, but with full access to Django's features such as the ORM, auth and admin site.

 Perfect for experiments, prototypes, sharing working code samples, and deploying small production applications.